 While I really wanted to find savoury tart shells, I couldn’t!
 So, I made my own out of frozen shortcrust pastry (that turned out much better than I thought), filled them with fresh ricotta (delicious, and better than when I’ve made it myself, and relatively cheap as I went for the cow’s milk version rather than buffalo milk), and then put thin slices of the truffle on top (with a bit of basil to top it off).

 The result?
 Not bad at all.
 It had the texture of shaved truffle that I’ve had in the past, slightly woody, almost a nut-like texture.
 It was missing a hit of truffle flavour so perhaps I should have gone for the truffle oil (or mixed in a bit of truffle oil with the ricotta).
 But for only $8, this was worth a try.
-I might try another jar sometime in a pasta sauce or a risotto.
 If anyone’s reading this and has used this, tell us about it in a comment!